 Please contact Dr. Anita Haggstrom for further information about our fellowship program at email@example.com.

 Mayo Clinic Rochester

 The Mayo Clinic in Rochester, Minnesota, is a comprehensive quaternary referral center for regional, national, and international patients seeking preventative wellness strategies and complex medical and surgical care.
 The Dermatology Department has thirty full-time faculty dedicated solely to our practice, including three tripled-boarded full time pediatric dermatologists, as well as two additional dermatologists board certified in pediatric dermatology who practice pediatric dermatology part time.
-Our dermatology faculty are academically productive, with approximately 200 publications per year, and numerous national and international speaking engagements.
+Our dermatology faculty are academically productive, with approximately 300 publications per year, and numerous national and international speaking engagements.
 Our department is proud to have one of the few remaining inpatient dermatology hospital services in the country, including for pediatric patients.
 Our pediatric dermatology faculty have expertise in many areas, including hemangiomas and vascular malformations, connective tissue disease, atopic dermatitis, psoriasis, genetic dermatology, pigmented lesions, teledermatology and erythromelalgia, with several multidisciplinary clinics in place.

-The pediatric dermatology fellowship at Mayo is comprehensive, with time dedicated to outpatient community clinic, outpatient complex care clinic, inpatient dermatology consultations, and pediatric dermatology procedures and laser medicine.
+The pediatric dermatology fellowship at Mayo is comprehensive, with time dedicated to outpatient community clinic, outpatient complex care clinic, inpatient dermatology consultations, and pediatric dermatology procedures and laser medicine, and research.
 The curriculum has ample time for electives to pursue niche areas of interest and expertise, and time is devoted for the fellow to teach residents in both pediatrics and dermatology.
 We are enthusiastic to welcome all interested persons to meet us and join our team!

 Medical College of Wisconsin